 Fooled by Carpal Tunnel Syndrome

-Electric cupping device used to decompress wrist ligaments.
+Electric cupping device used to decompress the median nerve.

 In 2024, Tonnette had a “MR cervical spine WO Contrast.”
 The images showed spondylosis resulting in mild bilateral foraminal stenosis.
 At the C6/C7 level, the imaging technician described the condition as moderate.
 The point of this is that we know what was causing her arm pain.
 It was nerve compression at C6/C7.
 She was able to overcome most of this pain by getting treated by a cervical chiropractor.
 This chiropractor focused on the alignment of the atlas and axis vertebrae.

 We visited a sports medecine doctor in Boise, who recognized the finger pain and numbness as a classic symptom of a compressed medial nerve, also known as carpal tunnel syndrome.
 She injected a corticosteroid into Tonnette’s right wrist, expecting a reduction in pain.
 Not helpful.
-She also ordered an EMG (electromyography) test.
+She gave Tonnette a wrist brace and ordered an EMG (electromyography) test.

 Meanwhile, I was sure this whole thing was rooted in Tonnette’s C6/C7 foraminal stenosis.
 The pain in her thumb and fingers fit the dermatome.
 I was wrong.

-The stress of having a wife in distress led me to Google the internet for neuropathy treatments.
+The stress of having a wife in pain, every day, led me to Google the internet for neuropathy treatments.
 I found a neuropathy clinic in Meridian that only used non-invasive techniques to treat neuropathy.

 Near infrared light therapy device.

 I am a proponent of red light therapy, having had positive experiences with it.
 Sandra Moore wrote a book detailing the scientific approach to near-infrared and red light therapy.
 It’s a great reference for beginners.
-However, not all red light therapy devices have a good cost-to-benefit ratio.
+Beware of red light therapy devices (such as the Neuropa Calm “boots”) that have high prices and deliver little benefit.

 If you’ve been around the block a few times, you learn that not everything prescribed by a doctor is better, stronger, or affordable.
 That applies to these Neuropa Calm “boots”.